sreetamdas/karma/README.md

 ## Development

-Wanna try out customizing and contributing to Karma?
+Wanna try out customizing and contributing to _Karma_?
 Thanks!
 Here's how:

 - Fork and clone this repository
 - This project uses [pnpm](https://pnpm.io/)—make sure you've [installed and set it up](https://pnpm.io/installation) correctly!